Azirool/Java-Maven/README.md

 building, and deploying using a Jenkins multibranch pipeline triggered by GitHub webhooks.

 ## Overview Process
-Versioning > Build JAR file > Build Docker Image > Deploy to server > Commit to GitHub Repo
+Versioning > Build JAR > Build Docker Image > Push to DockerHub > Deploy to server > Commit to GitHub repo

 ## CI/CD Process with Jenkins